npariti/MSDS434-Puterbaugh/ReadMe.md

     - AutoML Model - Not Needed for this Implementation, BigQuery ML Custom Model is Being Utilized
     - AppEngine Based Pyton Web UI - In Progress
     - Deployment of WebUI for Public Consupmption - In Progress
-    - Continuous Deployment - In Progress, will trigger changes from GitHub Repository for WebUI
+    - Continuous Deployment - In Progress, will trigger changes from GitHub Repository for WebUI Application, separate repo.
     - Multiple Environments - In Progress

 ## Accessing the Cloud Deployment